full-path/ridesheet/src/privacy.md

 1. **Google Maps API**

     - Purpose: Geocode addresses, calculate distances
-    - Data sent: Addresses you enter in the spreadsheet
+    - Data sent: Addresses you enter in the spreadsheet.
+Only address strings are sent to the Google Maps API for geocoding and distance calculation.
+No personally identifiable information (PII) such as passenger names or phone numbers is shared with the Maps service.
     - Privacy: Covered by Google's privacy policy

 ### No Other Third Parties